 Summer is officially here!
-Like I mentioned on this post Mexico City summers are cool and wet.
+Like I mentioned on this post, Mexico City summers are cool and wet.
 It has been rainy and in the 60s since last Saturday.
 However, I hear from my friends that in many parts of the US it has been humid and extremely hot.
-It is to all of you I want to dedicate this recipe.
+It is to all of you I want to dedicate this mango and avocado gazpacho.

-When I decided to roll Mango Mania 2012 I knew I wanted to include some kind of cold soup.
+When I decided to roll Mango Mania 2012 I knew I wanted to include a cold soup.
 I was inspired by a delicious soup I had last year in Azul Condesa for their mango festival.
 It was cold, it was creamy, it was just delicious.
 I’m still planning to make something similar, but in the meantime here’s another great cold soup to keep you cool.